smidig/conference-app/README.md

 ### Deployment links

 Any heroku site is available on instancename.herokuapp.com.
-We also have some shortcuts - [test.smidig.no](http://test.smidig.no) points to [testsmidig.herokuapp.no](http://testsmidig.herokuapp.no).
-We also point YEAR.smidig.no to smidigYEAR.herokuapp.no.
+We also have some shortcuts - [test.smidig.no](http://test.smidig.no) points to [testsmidig.herokuapp.com](http://testsmidig.herokuapp.com).
+We also point YEAR.smidig.no to smidigYEAR.herokuapp.com.

 ### Heroku/Github integration